 The Spring Budget came with big announcements about childcare…but which announcements will affect you and your family might be unclear.
 Our explainer and FAQs on the childcare announcements might help to clarify.

 When do the new funded hours kick in?

-- In April 2024 working parents of 2 year olds an access 15 hours of funded childcare per week for 38 weeks of the year
+- In April 2024 working parents of two year olds an access 15 hours of funded childcare per week for 38 weeks of the year.

-- In September 2024 working parents of children aged 9 months up to 3 years old can access 15 hours of funded childcare per week for 38 weeks of the year
+- In September 2024 working parents of children aged nine months up to three years old can access 15 hours of funded childcare per week for 38 weeks of the year.

-- In September 2025 working parents of children aged 9 months – 3 years can access 30 hours of funded childcare per week for 38 weeks of the year
+- In September 2025 working parents of children aged nine months – three years can access 30 hours of funded childcare per week for 38 weeks of the year.

 What is the eligibility criteria for the new funded hours?

-- Currently, the eligibility criteria will be the same as the 30 funded hours for 3 and 4 year olds.
+- Currently, the eligibility criteria will be the same as the 30 funded hours for three and four year olds.
 You can read more about the eligibility here.